 Thank you Mr Prime Minister says Amit Shah

-New Delhi, May 31: Inducted in the Modi government as a Cabinet minister, BJP president Amit Shah Thursday said he will put his best efforts to serve the country and thanked Prime Minister Narendra Modi for reposing faith in him.
+New Delhi, May 31: Inducted in the Modi government as a Cabinet minister, Bharatiya Janata Party (BJP) president Amit Shah on Thursday said he will put his best efforts to serve the country and thanked Prime Minister Narendra Modi for reposing faith in him.

 Shah is the most notable inclusion in the government and will serve at the Centre for the first time as a minister.